CUAHSI/gallery/source/gallery/python/Reproducible Science/Comparing Urban and Rural Streams/index.rst

         .. raw:: html

             This notebook demonstrates how to use the Python package "hydrofunctions" to download stream discharge data from the NWIS and plot a stream hydrograph and a flow duration chart.

-        .. raw:: html